 Context (can be skipped)

-For a few months, I have been working on making a traditional French Premium ice cream recipe I include every detail I could think of.
+For a few months, I’m working on making a very detailed french traditional ice cream recipe where I could cover everything I could think of.
 I’m happy to share it with you today.

 Before we begin, we need to talk about equipment.
-It’s a bit unusual but as a French proverb say: “un bon ouvrier, bons outils” which means :
+It’s a bit unusual but as a French proverb says: “un bon ouvrier, bons outils” which means :

 To (every) good workman comes a good set of tools.